 Style Acre supports people to live in 36 houses and we want to encourage the residents of the homes to become more involved in tending their own gardens; our Coordinator is now able to support this and improve the garden spaces at the houses.

-This is a terrific community resource and working alongside Sustainable Wantage has been a rewarding experience and a positive partnership.
-The volunteer group organise courses e.g. with Incredible Edible Oxford, to encourage gardening in the local community.
-The garden has 10-15 regular volunteers and we welcome corporate volunteering teams through the year.
-A local Brownie pack has earned their gardening badge by growing seeds, planting out and harvesting them at the garden.
-Together the partners have co-organised a Spring Festival, now into its 4th year, a family friendly event which attracts 200 people.
+Working alongside Sustainable Wantage has been a positive partnership.
+The volunteer group organises courses e.g. with Incredible Edible Oxford, to encourage gardening in the local community.
+A local Brownie pack has earned their gardening badge by growing seeds, planting out and harvesting at the garden.
+Together, we organise a community Spring Festival, now into its 4th year, a family friendly event which attracts 200 people.

-Corporate volunteer teams have supported us at the market garden and we are grateful to employees of NatWest, PepsiCo, Vodafone, Lloyds, Lombard and Amey, who have all donated hundreds of hours of support, enabling us to keep up with maintenance, build a shed, create paths, compost storage and make raised beds for our wheelchair users.
+The garden has 10-15 regular volunteers and we welcome corporate volunteer teams, which have supported us.
+We are grateful to employees of NatWest, PepsiCo, Vodafone, Lloyds, Lombard and Amey, who have donated hundreds of hours of support, enabling us to keep up with maintenance, build a shed, create paths, compost storage and make raised beds for our wheelchair users.